Colette Rossant: Career

-Rossant appears during an interview in Rebekah Wingert-Jabi's 2015 documentary Another Way of Living: The Story of Reston, VA, along with excerpt of an interview with late husband James.
+Rossant appeared during an interview in Rebekah Wingert-Jabi's 2015 documentary Another Way of Living: The Story of Reston, VA, along with an excerpt of an interview with Rossant's by then deceased husband, James.

 Personal life

 Rossant's parents met in Paris at a wedding.
 Her father, who was ill for much of his life, returned with his family to Egypt for warmer weather.

-She comes from both Sephardic and Ashkenazi families:
+Rossant came from both Sephardic and Ashkenazi families: